kkuznets/cryptocurrency-market-tracker/README.md

 ## Additional Information

-Users may select the type of cryptocurrency to convert.
+Users may select the type of cryptocurrency eg: BTC or ETC from the dropdown list to convert.

 ## Built With